kennycontreras/us_national_tourism/readme.md

 Postgres provide an excellent synergy with Spark.
 You can write a Spark Dataframe into a Postgres database without the necessity to create a table.

-Postgres is a relational database, this fits perfectly with the scope of the project and if in the future we want to migrate the entire database into AWS, Amazon Redshift was built based on Postgres 8.0.2, so this provides less work and problems if we have to implement constraints, triggers, stored procedures, etc. It's relevant to say that the syntax of queries is the same too.
+Postgres is a relational database, this fits perfectly with the scope of the project and if we want to migrate in the future the entire database into AWS, Amazon Redshift was built based on Postgres 8.0.2, so this provides less work and problems to implement constraints, triggers, stored procedures, etc. It's relevant to say that the syntax of queries is the same too.

 * __How often the data should be updated and why?__